Multiple activities tax credits.

 (10) MATC in combination with other credits.
 The tax credits authorized under this system may be taken in combination with other tax credits available under Washington law.
 Such other credit programs, however, authorize credit carryovers from reporting period to period until the credits are fully utilized.
 Thus, the MATC must be computed and used to offset business and occupation tax liabilities during any tax reporting period before any other program credits to which a claimant may be entitled are claimed or applied.
 Failure to compute and take the MATC before applying other available credits may result in the loss of the other credit benefits.

 (11) Superseding provisions.
-The MATC provisions of this section supersede and control the provisions of other sections of chapter 458-20
+The MATC provisions of this rule supersede and control the provisions of other rules of chapter 458-20

 WAC (other tax rules) relating to intrastate, interstate, and foreign transactions to the extent that such provisions are or appear to be contrary or conflicting.